 So, just notice and be aware without judging what’s going on, and nothing else for the next few minutes.
 You might notice that thoughts seem to spring into your mind, or creep up on you.
 And before you know it, you’re off thinking about something.
 When this happens (it would be unusual if it didn’t!), as soon as you notice, just go back to awareness of your feet.

 That is an example of a simple mindfulness practice.
 You were focused on the present moment, without interpreting or judging, and without need to have a specific goal in mind other than noticing.
 You might call it a meditation which is a common way to practice mindfulness.

 The word ‘practice’ is important… mindfulness isn’t about meditation, but meditation is a common way to practice mindfulness.
 Two more things:

 - Firstly, you can be mindful (in the present moment, without judging and interpreting) doing almost anything – running, driving, doing email, showering, making dinner, and so on.
 The reason we practice is that it doesn’t come naturally or easily to most of us, and by practising we can more easily be mindful whenever we choose.

 - Secondly, the word ‘meditation’ is a bit like the word ‘sport’ – there are lots of different ways to do it, a number of which you would learn on a mindfulness training course.

 What I haven’t talked about here is ‘why’ you might want to be more mindful (or what are the benefits).
-There are lots of benefits and for one perspective on them, take a look at the post ‘Why practice mindfulness‘ or ‘Why Mindfulness‘ over on my business site.
+There are plenty of benefits and for one perspective on them take a look at the post ‘Why practice mindfulness‘ or ‘Why Mindfulness‘ over on my business site.